What is a Lone Working Risk Assessment?

 Workers rely on their employers to provide a safe working environment while keeping themselves safe by taking necessary precautions.
 All employers must establish safe working procedures and protocols to reduce or eliminate potential hazards that lone workers may be exposed to.
 Employees must then cooperate with their employers about these policies.
 Here are 4 major issues that employers need to address when establishing a safe workplace:

 - Risk control measures – conduct regular risk assessments to identify and evaluate existing and potential hazards.
 Assess which hazards can be mitigated, which of them need to be prioritized according to the level of severity, and which of them are uncontrolled to develop more effective engineering and administrative controls.

 - Worker medical condition – ensure that all lone workers are physically fit before commencing work.
 Seek medical advice if needed and make sure that emergency equipment and procedures are in place.

 - Safety and competency training – develop training programs to measure and enhance worker competency level and skills.

 - Supervision – conduct periodic site visits to check current working conditions and employees’ quality of work and discuss findings with employees.
 Use reporting tools like iAuditor in your business and get notified of what is happening during lone working hours.
 Lastly, according to Occupational Safety and Health Administration’s (OSHA) standard regarding working alone, employers should “account for employees either by sight or verbal communication”.

 An essential part of establishing a safe working system for lone workers is to conduct regular risk assessments.
 A mobile app solution like iAuditor is an ideal replacement for paper-based risk assessments and can be incorporated into your safe work system:

 - Lone worker benefits: Due to lack of assistance and supervision, lone workers should be competent to identify and assess the risks in the workplace, and be capable of responding to emergencies.
 Do paperless reporting on iPhone, iPad, and Android devices.
-Capture photo evidence of hazards and electronically share them to authorized people anytime.
+Capture photo evidence of hazards and electronically share them with authorized people anytime.